TLWebdesign/Custom-Field-Article-Title-Plugin/README.md

 # "Custom Field Article Title" Content Plugin for Joomla 4
-A Joomla content plugin to automatically put an article title in a specified custom field
+A Joomla content plugin to automatically put an article title in a specified custom field of type text

 # How-To
 - Create a custom field of type text.